BioKIC/symbiota-docs/template.md

 # Symbiota Docs Documentation Style Guide
-Please refer to and update this style guide to help maintain consistency across the user documentation for [Symbiota](https://github.com/BioKIC/Symbiota).
+Please refer to and update this style guide to help maintain consistency and readability across the user documentation for [Symbiota](https://github.com/BioKIC/Symbiota).

 ## Page-level Frontmatter
-Each page in Symbiota Docs should contain the following elements, some of which format the citation that appears at the bottom of each page:
+Each page in Symbiota Docs should contain the following elements, some of which format the citations on the bottom of each page:
 ```
 title: "Page Title in Title Case"
 date: 20XX-MM-DD